Alleged Faculty Violations

 Process of Investigation

-Alleged faculty violations are investigated by a committee of faculty, comprised of members of the Council on Academic Integrity and other faculty members.
+Alleged faculty violations are investigated by a committee comprised of members of the Council on Academic Integrity and other faculty members.
 The mandate governing faculty investigations is fact-finding and determining, when possible, the extent and severity of any committed violation.
-The investigatory committee does not recommend sanctions for violations found to have been committed.
+The investigatory committee reaches a decision but does not recommend sanctions for violations found to have been committed.
 The committee may recommend actions to improve processes or safeguards to prevent future violations of a similar nature.
 The investigatory committee, through the Academic Integrity Office, has the right to request information or testimony from any member of the community who may be able to assist in the investigation.

 Outcome and Possible Sanctions